What is sports car insurance?

 Drive fewer miles

-Only using your sports car as an alternative vehicle on weekends can keep the premium cost low.
+Using your sports car as an alternative vehicle at weekends can keep the premium cost low.

 Choose a less exotic model

-Well-known or more established brands are often cheaper because parts are easier to come by.
+Well-known or more established brands are often cheaper because parts are easier to replace.

 Fit a tracking device

-A device to keep on eye on where your car is can help police and insurers to recover your vehicle in the event of it being stolen.
+A device to track where your car is can help police and insurers to recover your car if it’s stolen.

 Consider an Admiral MultiCar or MultiCover policy

-If you have more than one car or want to insure both your car and home, you could benefit from a discount with Admiral.
+If you have more than one car or want to insure both your car and home, you could save on your insurance with a MultiCover policy.

 Resist modifications

-Factory-fit optional extras are fine, but any after-market mods can push up your premiums.
+Factory-fit optional extras are fine, but any after-market modifications can push up your premiums, depending on who you’re insured with.

 Minimise the number and type of drivers

-Insurers can and often do refuse to insure young and inexperienced drivers on performance cars because their chances of being in an accident become unacceptably high.
+Insurers can and often do refuse to insure young and inexperienced drivers on performance cars because their chances of being in an accident are higher.

 Consider an Admiral LittleBox policy

-Eligible drivers could save by opting for a telematics policy.
-Admiral LittleBox fits a ‘black box’ tracking device to monitor your driving style and reward safe drivers with discounts.
+Eligible drivers could save by choosing a black box policy with Admiral LittleBox.
+LittleBox fits a ‘black box’ tracking device to monitor your driving style and reward safe drivers with discounts.

-The device works in any vehicle manufactured after 2002 and, if it's active, can also be used to trace your car if it’s stolen.
-If a telematics policy sounds a bit ‘Big Brother’ to you, we’ve answered a few of the more common questions to help put your mind at rest.
+If a black box policy sounds a bit ‘Big Brother’ to you, then don’t worry, we’ve answered a few of the more common questions to help put your mind at rest.